Adopted by President’s Cabinet 12/11/15; 2/2/23

 Students are advised that because many of the prohibited substances are also classified as illegal, involvement in the criminal justice system for a drug-related offense will be taken into account by EGSC.

-Student sanctions may include active participation in drug assessment, counseling and/or a treatment program designated by the Athletic Director and the Director of Student Conduct.
+Student sanctions may include active participation in drug assessment, counseling and/or a treatment program designated by the Athletic Director and the Associate Vice President of Student Conduct and Title IX.
 Failure to participate in the specified program results in continued suspension.
 Participation is monitored by the Head Coach.

 Students are advised that positive drug test results may also result in the loss or non-renewal of your athletic grant-in-aid.